2025 Bring It Learning Series

 Hunger in Kansas

 What’s driving hunger in Kansas, and what can be done to address it?
-With nearly 1 in 10 adults and 1 in 5 children facing food insecurity, a panel of experts from policy, charitable, agriculture and business sectors will explore the current landscape, gaps and opportunities to strengthen future efforts.
+With nearly 1 in 10 adults and 1 in 5 children facing food insecurity, a panel of experts from policy, charitable, agriculture and business sectors explored the current landscape, gaps and opportunities to strengthen future efforts.

 Thursday, Feb.
 27: